JuliaClimate/ClimateTools.jl/docs/src/datasets.md

 ## Rotated and Curvilinear Grids

-If your simulation uses `rlon` and `rlat` dimensions or has a `grid_mapping` attribute, prefer dataset-aware regridding workflows rather than manual slicing of a plain variable cube.
+If your simulation uses `rlon` and `rlat` dimensions or has a `grid_mapping` attribute, prefer dataset-aware workflows. `spatialsubset(ds, poly)` now handles polygon masking on these grids by using the dataset's 2D geographic coordinates; the plain-cube path still assumes a regular lon/lat grid.
 See [Interpolation and Regridding](interpolation.md).

 ## Role in Scenario Workflows